National Stanley Family Association

 HISTORY & LOCAL ATTRACTIONS/EVENTS:

 Origins - Westfield, IN: Westfield was founded on May 6, 1834, by North Carolina Quakers—Asa Bales, Ambrose Osborne and Simon Moon.
 It is believed that the town was planned as a stop on the Underground Railroad with many families of the Religious Society of Friends and the Wesleyan Methodist Church supporting the cause.
 When the laws against aiding escaped slaves were made harsher, part of the Westfield Quaker Friends Meeting House split into the Anti-Slavery Friends meeting.
-It was incorporated as a town in 1848.
-The Union High Academy Historic District was
+Westfield was incorporated as a town in 1848.
+The Union High Academy Historic

 Origins - Hamilton County, IN: The land containing Hamilton County was brought into the possession